 Prevention of flexor tendinitis is exercised simply by not overdoing any activities that use a lot of wrist motion. (ie. cleaning, gardening, typing, filing and writing).
 Be careful about suddenly increasing the time spent on these activities, as your tendons are not properly conditioned to the added stress.
 Close attention also should be paid to the positioning of the wrist and hand - try to maintain the wrist in a neutral position and avoid any excessive flexing (bending the wrist forward) and extending (bending of the wrist backward).

 Rest the area, apply cold compression therapy for 10-20 minutes at a time for at least 3 times a day.
 Do this to the wrist/hand area for the first day up to 3 days.
-Deep Tissue Regeneration Therapy may be used after the acute swelling is improved and rest prevents further tendon injury.
+Soft Tissue Regeneration Therapy may be used after the acute swelling is improved and rest prevents further tendon injury.
 The T•Shellz Wrap® will stimulate blood flow and minimize the build up of scar tissue around the tendon during the healing process, helping the tendon heal more quickly.

-The trick to any tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of tendon fibres as possible - something Deep Tissue Therapy (by using the T•Shellz Wrap®) and Ice Packs are great at!
+The trick to any tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of tendon fibres as possible - something Soft Tissue Therapy (by using the T•Shellz Wrap®) and Ice Packs are great at!
 Even with optimum healing there is always less elasticity in a previously injured tendon.
 The trick is to make sure you heal this the best you can, that way your chance of re-injury down the road is much lower than average.